Gifts for the Woman Who Wants Nothing (that she’ll secretly love)

 K-Cups

-While not exactly gourmet, it’s worth a mention because, well, I LOVE IT.
+It’s not gourmet, but I LOVE IT.

-The unique packaging of these compostable pods seems to give it a smoother taste.
+The unique packaging of compostable pods also seems to give it a smoother taste- almost like it didn’t come out of a pod at all.

 If you prefer ground coffee, though (and saving money), reusable K-cups are the way to go.